microsoft/azure-health-data-services-workshop/Challenge-01 - Deploy Azure API for FHIR (PaaS), FHIR-Proxy (OSS), and FHIR-Bulk Loader (OSS)/Readme.md

 + **Azure Active Directory (AAD):** You must have [Application Administrator](https://docs.microsoft.com/en-us/azure/active-directory/roles/permissions-reference#application-administrator) rights for the AAD tenant attached to the Azure Subscription.

-For **Step 2** in this challenge, you will need to have [Postman](https://www.getpostman.com/) installed - either the desktop or web client.
+You will also need to have [Postman](https://www.getpostman.com/) installed - either the desktop or web client.

 ## Step 1 - Deploy Azure API for FHIR, FHIR-Proxy, and FHIR-Bulk Loader